Mnemonic3D/FLSunT1/Calibration Must Do's/Readme.md

 - That’s it!
 You’ve successfully calibrated the rotation distance value for your extruder motor

 ## Flow Rate
-- Just use the built-in slicer calibration tool `Pass 2` only and a default value of `1` for the setting in the filament profile.
+- Just use the built-in slicer calibration tool `Pass 2` only and a default value of `1` for the setting in the filament profile and make adjustments from there.

 ## Pressure Advance
 - You can use the slicer calibration tool but its not as accurate as my profiles in the PA folder.